tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   L is the size of the ClientHelloInner message the client would use given an ECHConfig structure, padded according to {{padding}}.

-If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
+If the server sends an "ech" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.